Alexander C. Younkin was born on Sept. 8, 1835 in Milford Township, Somerset County, PA, the son of Dr. Jonas and Martha (Pringey) Younkin.

 Agents of the Chugwater Valley Bank assisted with paperwork in finalizing Alexander's estate and government reimbursement for burial expenses.

 ~ Son Charles Elbert Younkin ~

 Son Charles Elbert Younkin (1861-1955) was born on Nov.
 26, 1861 in Kewanee Township, Henry County, IL.

-The Younkins produced six offspring, born in Iowa and Nebraska -- Florence Cynthia Carland, Lloyd Leslie Younkin, Glenn Steven Younkin, Bessie Maybelle Jones, Eunice Else Ambrose Lemaster and Ralph Alexander Younkin.
+The Younkins produced six offspring, born in Iowa and Nebraska -- Florence Cynthia Carland, Loyde Leslie Younkin, Glenn Steven Younkin, Bessie Maybelle Jones, Eunice Else Ambrose Lemaster and Ralph Alexander Younkin.

-George died in his daughter Florence's home on Nov.
-26, 1939 in Scottsbluff, Kimball County, NE, two miles north of the town of Lyman.
+Charles died in his daughter Florence's home on Nov.
+26, 1939 in Scotts Bluff County, two miles north of the town of Lyman, near the Wyoming state line.
 Burial was in Fairview Cemetery, with Rev. George Morrel of the Methodist Church officiating.

 Nellie survived her husband by about seven years.
 She relocated to Burbank, Los Angeles County, CA, where she succumbed on Nov.
 28, 1946.

 Daughter Florence Cynthia Younkin (1889-1968) was born on March 17, 1889 in Orient, Adair County, IA.
 On April 5, 1916, in Broken Bow, Custer County, NE, she married J. Frank Carland ( ? - ? ).
 They did not reproduce.
 In 1939, they lived two miles north of Lyman, near Scott's Bluff, NE.
 Florence spent her final years in Medford, OR, where she died on May 23, 1968.